How many drippers can I put on one run of tubing?

 Can I expand my system?

 Yes, all of our kits and parts are designed to be compatible so that as your watering needs increase you can add to your system easily.
-Just keep in mind the GPH limitations of the tubing you are using, if you would exceed the GPH rating by expanding your system you may need to create a 2nd system or zone.
+Just keep in mind the GPH limitations of the tubing you are using; if you exceed the GPH rating by expanding your system, you may need to create a second system or zone.

 Can I run my drip irrigation system 24/7?

 The answer here is no because the faucet assembly parts (Pressure Regulator and Backflow Preventer) are not designed to be under constant pressure.
 If they are subjected to constant pressure, they will eventually blow out, resulting in the need to replace them.